jaybeeuu/jaybeeuu-dev/packages/posts/src/template-literal-types/template-literal-types.md

 }
 ```

-In this example the class indicates the `carousel` block's `scroll-track` which is currently in `active` state.
+In this example the class indicates the `carousel` block's `scroll-track` element which is currently in `active` state.
 The segments are joined with `__` to indicate an element, and `--` to indicate a modifier.

-The rules are simple, but pretty effective.
+The rules are simple, but pretty effective at manually scoping the classes.

 ## BEM Builder